Cosmic-Citrus/game-sudoku/readme.md

 * reflecting the board vertically

-* remapping each character to another character
+* mapping each character to another character

 These boards can be solved using a variety of methods.
 The `"depth-first search"` solver is guaranteed to find a solution in non-optimal time (assuming the threshold recursion depth is not exceeded).
 One optimization to improve the search time is the `"ascending-size search"` method, which selects the next empty cell to fill by finding the empty cell for which the number of possible solutions is the minimum; this reduces the number of potential mistakes and back-tracks.
 The plot below shows a time-comparison of these methods.